yuejunfeng0909/CS2113T_tp/docs/DeveloperGuide.md

 ![](diagrams/Model_ObjectDiagram.svg)

-The Sequence Diagram below illustrates how `Shelf` and `ShelfList` interacts when different `Shelf` instantiation methods are used.
+The Sequence Diagram below illustrates how `Shelf` and `ShelfList` interacts with each other when different `Shelf` instantiation methods are used.

 ![](diagrams/Model_newShelf.svg)